-Are you sick and tired of being sick and tired?!?
+Are you sick and tired of being sick and tired?
 You live paycheck to paycheck and you are completely over being perpetually stressed about money?
-Guess what?
-Your finances are out of control!
-These 8 tips will help you improve your finances – and your life!
+Your finances are out of control.
+These eight tips will help you improve your finances…and your life.

 Paying off debt can feel like a huge mountain that is insurmountable.
 But it isn’t.
 Paying off debt and living debt-free IS completely possible.
 You just need to take it one step at a time.

 If you’re struggling with your finances, read through this post and find the strength to take the first step.
 Just one step.
 Then another.
 And another.

 Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things!
 If you’re ready to see lasting changes in your life, you must actually take the steps to do so.

 Although this term might be unfamiliar, taking “inventory” of your finances is an important starting point.
 Think of your financial inventory as a snapshot of your finances as a whole.

 Understanding what assets you have in “inventory,” and what you don’t have (debts) can be a pleasant surprise or extremely overwhelming.

 Download your free financial inventory worksheet or grab a notebook and write down every debt you have, along with the balance, and every account you have, along with the balance.

 Now review this with your partner or an accountability partner.
 What do you see?
 How does this make you feel?

 Really dig in here.
 Take responsibility; this is the financial situation you have created for yourself.
 Is it a positive one?
 If so, great!
 Way to go; you’ve done a good job.